kabir/eap-operator-tx-recovery-demo/README.md

 ```shell
 oc apply -f application.yaml
 ```
-This starts the application with one pod.
-Wait for the pod to be ready before progressing to the next step.
+This starts the application with two pods.
+Wait for both pods to be ready before progressing to the next step.
+The names of the hosts will be `eap7-app-0` and `eap7-app-1`.

 The `src/main/scripts/s2i/initialize-server.cli` CLI script gets run on server launch and configures two XA datasources to connect to the two databases we set up.